FailAcademy/learning/wdp-vancouver/_slides/week-06/05-functions-hooks-debugging.md

 1. We typically don't need to version-control things at the WP core level (and working on a project version-controlled at this level with a team can be tricky...)
 2. We typically don't need to version-control third-party plugins and themes (someone else should be doing that!)
-3. It saves us from remembering to add new plugins or themes to our `.gitignore` as we install them
+3. It saves us from remembering to add new plugins or themes that we don't want to track to our `.gitignore` as we install them (they will be ignored by default)
-4. VVV plays well with version-controlled `wp-content` folders

 ---